glenfieldcollege/Zorin-Configuration-public/README.md

 Enable SSH - SSH will be installed and enabled for remote system maintenance.

+Hints - There are hint sections to give an idea of the settings you might want to apply for a given scenario.

 GDM Settings - Various GDM settings will be adjusted for student ease of use and to lock down some features.  gconf-editor is also installed for convenience.

 Note: Some lines are marked as Ubuntu Specific (22.04 tested), and this script will indeed set up Ubuntu as well; you will need to uncomment lines accordingly.